 We strongly recommend customers seriously consider the following safety recommendations:

-· Always wear an approved lifejacket/PFD (Personal Floatation Device) when in the Packraft or on the water.
+· Always wear an approved PFD (Personal Floatation Device) or lifejacket when in a Packraft or on the water.

 · We recommend using a helmet also, particularly in whitewater.

 · Never paddle any type of water or conditions you are not comfortable swimming in.